zerokilobytes/EnterpriseApplicationPatterns/src/org/eap/patterns/orbp/README.md

 	1.3 Lazy Load
-		Load or initialize an object only when needed.
+		Load or initialize an object only when needed. of its properties is accessed.
 		• Performance boost for application
 		• Avoids unnecessary reading of objects

+		1.3.1 Implementations
+		• Lazy initialization:
+		• Virtual proxy:
+		• Value holder:
+		• Ghost: A ghost object is loaded in a partial state.
+It loads its own data the first time one